-- 1. Select the starting step. - 2.
+- 1. Select the step where you want to start playback. - 2.
 Right-click the step, and then select Play From This Step on the context menu.

 Resolving Object Identification Issues

 In dynamic websites, objects that have been recorded can often move or change content.
 Object identification presents one of the biggest challenges with recording and replaying Web 2.0 applications.
 The dynamic nature of these sites can cause the macro to fail to locate the object.